muppet9010/factorio-muppet-streamer/README.md

 Remote Interface - Calling from Lua script
 -------------------

 You can trigger all of the features via a remote interface call as well as the standard commands detailed above.
-This is useful for triggering the features from other mods or from viewer integrations when you need to use a Lua script for some maths.
+This is useful for triggering the features from other mods, from viewer integrations when you need to use a Lua script for some maths, or if you want multiple features to be applied simultaneously.

 All features are called with the `muppet_streamer` interface and the `run_command` function name.
 They each then take 2 arguments: